 Any licensed, age-appropriate vaccine may be used.

 GBS is an acute autoimmune disorder of peripheral nerves that develops in susceptible individuals after infection and, in rare cases, after immunization.
 In the US, an increased risk of GBS was associated with the 1976 swine influenza vaccine (swine-origin influenza A H1N1 subtype A/NJ/76).
 The number of reports of influenza-vaccine-associated GBS to the national Vaccine Adverse Event Reporting System increased from 37 in 1992-1993 to 74 in 1993-1994.
 Studies of these cases showed that for the two seasons combined, the adjusted relative risk of 1.7 suggests slightly more than 1 additional case of GBS per million people vaccinated against influenza.
 This risk seems to be substantially less than the overall health risk posed by naturally occurring influenza.

 A history of GBS within 6 weeks following receipt of influenza vaccine is a precaution for the use of influenza vaccine because of the risk of recurrent GBS.
 Risks and benefits of vaccination need to be considered in these instances.

-Both oseltamivir and zanamivir have been shown to be effective as prophylaxis against infection when given early after exposure to an infected individual. [ ] Findings from a meta-analysis showed that oseltamivir modestly reduces time to clinical symptom alleviation in adults with influenza, but increased the incidence of nausea and vomiting.
+Both oseltamivir and zanamivir have been shown to be effective as prophylaxis against infection when given early after exposure to an infected individual. [ ] One meta-analysis has shown that oseltamivir used prophylactically may reduce the spread of symptomatic influenza within households.

 Use of this content is subject to our disclaimer